Codesprint25/.github/profile/Readme.md

 # Getting Started with Teams in Codesprint25
 In the registration form, just pass on your GitHub username to us, we will handle allocatitng teams to all of you, no worries :)
+> As usual all the instructions will be given in the discord server about teams on github org, first let's pack up the registration phase.

 ---
 ## Judging Criteria (80 Points Total)